fnproject/docs/fn/develop/running-fn-client-windows.md

 The Fn client is now in your `PATH` and ready to go.

 ### (2) Windows 10 without Access to System Directories
-If you IT department has locked you out of your system directories, then there are more steps for you to do.
+If your IT department has locked you out of your system directories, then there are more steps for you to do.

 1. Go to: <https://github.com/fnproject/cli/releases>
 2. Download the latest `fn.exe`.